Methods for the Economic Evaluation of Diagnostics Research Forum 2021

 The COVID-19 pandemic has brought unprecedented global attention to the role that diagnostics can play in clinical decision making.
 The workshop will explore the impact of health economics on diagnostic evaluations during this time.
 The forum will also explore how this research can continue to respond to the evolving issues of the pandemic.

-Attendees will hear from keynote speaker Matthew Stevenson, Professor of Health Technology Assessment at University of Sheffield.
-There will also be an opportunity to pose questions to a panel of experts including: Professor Jon Deeks (University of Birmingham); Professor Anna Vassall (London School of Hygiene and Tropical Medicine); Mr Simon Walker (University of York) and Dr Joy Allen (NIHR Newcastle In Vitro Diagnostics Co-operative).
+The workshop will include a series of talks on research in the field.
+There will also be an opportunity to pose questions to a panel of experts including: Professor Anna Vassall (London School of Hygiene and Tropical Medicine); Mr Simon Walker (University of York) and Dr Joy Allen (affiliated to the NIHR Newcastle In Vitro Diagnostics Co-operative).

 The MEED Research Forum 2021 organising committee are: